shoebNTU/failure_classification/README.md

 # failure_classification
-- Run the notebook to view a sample of failure classification using Dynamic Time Warping and other algorithms.
+- Run the `failure_match_exploration.ipynb` notebook to view a sample of failure classification using Dynamic Time Warping and other algorithms.